w33ts/dank-memer-wiki/Items/Fishing/Creatures.md

 Some creatures also qualify as "event fish".
 Event fish are creatures that are only available because of a special event, such as creatures that are exclusive to Crypt Keeper's Pond or the Turkey Fish from Thanksgiving.
 Event fish give more xp and coins/tokens when sold, so they can be useful to catch if you want to advance in the season pass faster.

 ## Bosses {: #Bosses}
 Before you can capture a boss at a location, you first have to capture one of each other type of fish that is possible at that location.
-Once your location page in /fish guide has every non-boss filled in, then it will be possible to capture a boss.
+Once your location page in `/fish guide` has every non-boss filled in, then it will be possible to capture a boss.

+Bosses are worth more coins and tokens, and they give more XP toward your `/fish season` pass.

 <center>